Catire Bello: Venezuelan Triple Crown

 After winning such a race despite so many disadvantages the criticism disappeared, now everyone knew that Catire Bello was the best 3-year-old horse in Venezuela.
 By the second jewel the Clasico Ministerio de Agricultura y Cria he had gained back some of the weight he had lost and was closer to his full strength and ready to run.
 Now that his soundness was no longer questionable he had to answer a new question, could he handle two turns and a 1 1/4-mile race.
 At the start, he immediately fought for the front managing to take the lead over his rivals.
 The race after that turned into an exhibition as he continued to open up stride after stride until he crossed the wire 22 lengths ahead of his nearest opponent.

 Most challengers were reluctant to compete against Catire Bello after such a performance so for the Clasico Republica de Venezuela only 5 horses challenged him.
-The race would be run at 1 1/2 miles and seemed for sure to be a slam dunk.
+The race would be run at 1 1/2 miles and seemed to be a sure win.
 However, some were not so sure when the race began.
 At the start, Catire Bello zoomed the lead no one followed him except for one horse.
 His name was Camici and he ran right with him.
-Camici was a natural-born sprinter and was specifically sent to tire Catire Bello out.
+Camici was a natural-born sprinter and was specifically sent as a rabbit to tire Catire Bello out.
 He would try as the two fought for the lead setting a suicidal pace running the first quarter in 21 2/5 seconds.
-But after that Camici was exhausted and dropped back.
-Catire Bello had no one even near him and an exhausted sprinter.
+But after this Camici was the first to give in and dropped back.
+Catire Bello had no one even near him.
 He was able to canter home winning the race by 9 lengths with a final time of 2:32.2.
 He was now the 4th triple crown winner.